 The timesheet cycle Start Day is named in the contract.
 Timesheets are due on

-the same day every week, usually on Monday.
+the same day every week, usually on Monday or Friday.
 The Start Day remains the same for

 The maximum billable hours per week can be fixed on the contract.
 This provides